Hairlock/front-end-tools/README.md

 All the call to `@import` in the `.less` files have been moved here, therefore a index file describes the structure of the final stylesheet.
-In order to keep this consistency do not use `@import` inside any other `.less` file, unless strictly necessary.
+In order to keep this consistency, please, do not use `@import` inside any other `.less` file.

 ### Vendors Tasks